2020 IABCU Annual Meeting Information

-The 2019 IABCU Annual Meeting will be held June 2-4, 2019.
-It will be hosted by Dr. Adam Wright at Dallas Baptist University.
-Early Bird registration is open until March 1, at which time prices will increase.
+The 2020 IABCU Annual Meeting will be held May 31-June 2.
+It will be hosted by Dr. Lonnie Burnett at University of Mobile.
 Registration for the conference will cover meeting attendance and meals, including a Sunday night dessert reception, Monday’s lunch, and Monday night’s banquet.
-Breakfast is included with your hotel registration for those staying at the conference hotel, the Hilton Anatole.
+The conference hotel is the Battle House Renaissance.

 IABCU is delighted to welcome Dr. Timothy George as the 2020 Hester Lecturer.

 Timothy George is the founding dean of Beeson Divinity School.
 As founding dean, he was instrumental in shaping its character and mission.
 On July 1, 2019, George transitioned from dean to research professor, teaching church history and doctrine.

 He is a life advisory trustee of Wheaton College, is active in Evangelical–Roman Catholic Church dialogue, and has chaired the Doctrine and Christian Unity Commission of the Baptist World Alliance.
 He has served as senior theological advisor for Christianity Today and on the editorial advisory boards of First Things and Books & Culture.
 George is the general editor of the Reformation Commentary on Scripture, a 28-volume series of sixteenth-century exegetical comment.